Channel Simulation and Coded Source Compression: Introduction

 where $H(X):=\sum_{x\in\cX} -p_X(x) \log p_X(x)$.

-Redundancy can also exist in the scenario in which multiple copies of the source are shared by two or more parties that are far apart.
-Compression in this particular setting is called \emph{distributed} source coding, which has been proven to be extremely important in the internet era.
+Redundancy can also exist in scenarios where multiple copies of the source are shared by two or more parties that are far apart.
+Compression in this particular setting is called \emph{distributed} source coding, which has been proven to be important in the internet era.
 The goal is to minimise the information sent by each party so that the decoder can still recover the source faithfully.
 Shannon's lossless source coding theorem can still be applied individually to each party.
-However, it is discovered that a better source coding strategy exists if the sources between different parties are correlated.
-Denote $X$ and $Y$ the sources held by the two distant parties, where the joint distribution is $P_{XY}$ and the output spaces are $\cX$ and $\cY$, respectively.
+However, it has been discovered that a better source coding strategy exists if the sources between different parties are correlated.
+Denote by $X$ and $Y$ the sources held by the two distant parties, where the joint distribution is $P_{XY}$ and the output spaces are $\cX$ and $\cY$, respectively.
 Slepian and Wolf showed that lossless distributed source coding is possible when the compression rates $R_1$ and $R_2$ for the two parties satisfy \cite{Slepian:1973wj}:

 where $H(X|Y)$ is the conditional Shannon entropy.
 This theorem is now called the classical Slepian-Wolf theorem \cite{Slepian:1973wj}.
-In particular, when source $Y$ is directly observed at the decoder, the problem is sometimes called source coding with (full) side-information.
+In particular, when the source $Y$ is directly observed at the decoder, the problem is sometimes called source coding with (full) side information.

 Another commonly encountered scenario in a communication network is that a centralised server exists and its role is to coordinate all the information processing tasks, including the task of source coding, between the nodes in this network.
 Obviously, the role of the server is simply as a helper and it is not critical to reproduce the exact information communicated by the server.
+This is a major variant of distributed source compression, and proves to be important in the internet era.
 This slightly different scenario results in a completely different characterisation of the rate region, as observed by Wyner \cite{Wyner:1975iv} and Ahlswede-K\"orner \cite{Ahlswede:1975ea}.
 Consider that the receiver wants to recover the source $X$ with the assistance of the server (that we will call a helper from now on) holding $Y$, where the distribution is $P_{XY}$.
+Let $R_1$ and $R_2$ be the compression rates for the sender and the helper, respectively.
 Wyner and Ahlswede-K\"orner showed that the optimal rate region for lossless source coding of $X$ with a classical helper $Y$ is the set of rate pairs $(R_1,R_2)$ such that